A Weekend in Antwerp Belgium | The perfect Antwerp city break

 Anyway, I had a chance to wander around the city of Antwerp for two days.
 The ideal city break.

 Don’t have time to read the whole article?
-This epic 2 hours hour walking tour that highlights famous landmarks through Antwerp city centre with a near-perfect ⭐⭐⭐⭐ rating.
+This epic private Shoreditch walking tour with a local covers that with a near-perfect ⭐⭐⭐⭐ rating.

 And boy was I impressed with this compact city.
 I’ve created an Antwerp itinerary of all the cool things you can do in Antwerp in two days.